Architectural Lighting and LEED Lights Certification: Lights for Trade

 LEED lights is a flexible and articulated system that provides different formulations for new buildings, existing buildings, schools, and small houses.
 The system is based on the attribution of credits for each of the requirements characterizing the sustainability of the building.
 In lighting design, it concerns energy savings, ultimately summarizing compliance with the value limits of watts per square meter.
 Consequently, if the project or client requires it, it becomes a fundamental aspect of the design.

-Following this brief tangent, which clarifies the purpose of the LEED certification, we can try to understand how a lighting designer works on a headquarters project.
-When designing a headquarters, the designer or lighting designer must consider that the complex will become a business card for the company, a place where its history and essence should emerge.
+Following this brief tangent, which clarifies the purpose of the LEED certification, we can try to understand how a lighting designer works on a headquarter project.
+When designing a headquarter, the designer or lighting designer must consider that the complex will become a business card for the company, a place where its history and essence should emerge.
 Architectural lighting requires the elaboration of ideas involving cooperation between the external environment, with which architecture and interior architectural lighting relate and which should be designed to generate well-being and comfort.

 Architectural Lighting │ Development of Lighting Design for Offices